sangeetashukla/OpenPedCan-analysis/README.md

 **The data formats and caveats are described in more detail in [`doc/data-formats.md`](doc/data-formats.md).
 For brief descriptions of the data files, see the [`data-files-description.md`](doc/data-files-description.md) file included in the download.**

-Use the [data issue template](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/new?assignees=&labels=data&template=data-question.md&title=) to file issues if you have questions about or identify issues with OpenPBTA data.
+Use the [data issue template](https://github.com/PediatricOpenTargets/ticket-tracker/issues/new?assignees=&labels=data&template=data-question.md&title=) to file issues if you have questions about or identify issues with OpenPedCan data.

 ### Data Access via Download Script